House Projects

 As with any projector lamp, it is recommended not to touch the lamp or reflector with bare fingers but to use gloves or a cloth instead.
 Grease from your fingers can cause uneven heating of the lamp and shorten its life.

 Of the ones I have seen, as time went on the build quality went down a little.
 One of the worst failures is that the cam that controls the movement of the film claw was made of plastic and sometimes disintegrate.
-These cams were used on the 280 (1968/69) and 820 (1976/80) models.
-Knowing what I know now about these cams, I would stay away from both the 280 and 820 models.
+These cams were used on the 280 (1968/69) and 820 (1976/80), both Super 8, models.
+Knowing what I now know about these cams, I would stay away from both the 280 and 820 models.

 >Broken film claw cam on a Technicolor Instant Movie projector 280